wharfkit/website/src/lib/docs/AccountKit/BuyRamMethod.md

 ## Arguments

-- `amount`: The amount of EOS to be used for purchasing RAM, specified as a string (e.g., `'1.0000 EOS'`).
+- `amount`: The amount of tokens to be used for purchasing RAM, it can be a string or an [Asset](/docs/antelope/asset) instance.

 ## Options

-The `buyRam` method accepts an optional `options` object containing the following property:
+The `buyRam` method accepts an optional object with the following property:

-- `receiver`: (optional) Specifies an EOS account to receive the RAM.
-Defaults to the payer if not provided.
+- `receiver`: Specifies the Antelope account that should receive the RAM.
+Defaults to the payer.

 ## Return Value